-The Company also has three Phase 2 clinical stage antiviral compounds: BTA074, or teslexivir, an antiviral treatment for condyloma caused by human papillomavirus types 6 & 11; vapendavir, a capsid inhibitor for the prevention or treatment of rhinovirus upper respiratory infections; and BTA585, or enzaplatovir, a fusion protein inhibitor in development for the treatment of RSV infections.
+Through our Merger, we acquired three Phase 2 clinical stage antiviral compounds, which we are no longer actively pursuing: BTA074, or teslexivir, an antiviral treatment for condyloma caused by human papillomavirus types 6 & 11; vapendavir, a capsid inhibitor for the prevention or treatment of rhinovirus upper respiratory infections; and BTA585, or enzaplatovir, a fusion protein inhibitor for the treatment of RSV infections.
+We are currently reviewing all options for these compounds.

-Vaxart's future funding requirements will depend on many factors, including the following:
+Our future funding requirements will depend on many factors, including the following:

-- the timing and costs of its planned clinical trials for its product candidates, both tablet vaccines and small-molecule antiviral drugs; - the timing and costs of its planned preclinical studies of its product candidates; - \cdot its success in establishing and scaling commercial manufacturing capabilities; - the amount and timing of royalties received on sales of Relenza® and Inavir®; - · the number and characteristics of product candidates that it pursues; - · the outcome, timing and costs of seeking regulatory approvals;

-- · revenue received from commercial sales of its product candidates, which will be subject to receipt of regulatory approval; - the terms and timing of any future collaborations, licensing, consulting or other arrangements that it may enter into; - the amount and timing of any payments that may be required in connection with the licensing, filing, prosecution, maintenance, defense and enforcement of any patents or patent applications or other intellectual property rights; and - · the extent to which Vaxart in-licenses or acquires other products and technologies.
+- · the timing and costs of our planned clinical trials for our product candidates, both tablet vaccines and small-molecule antiviral drugs; - \cdot the timing and costs of our planned preclinical studies of our product candidates; - · our success in establishing and scaling commercial manufacturing capabilities; - · the amount and timing of royalties received on sales of Relenza[®] and Inavir[®]; - · the number and characteristics of product candidates that we pursue; - the outcome, timing and costs of seeking regulatory approvals; - · revenue received from commercial sales of its product candidates, which will be subject to receipt of regulatory approval; - the terms and timing of any future collaborations, licensing, consulting or other arrangements that we may enter into; - the amount and timing of any payments that may be required in connection with the licensing, filing, prosecution, maintenance, defense and enforcement of any patents or patent applications or other intellectual property rights; and - · the extent to which Vaxart in-licenses or acquires other products and technologies.